-- Oklahoma residents. - 8°-, 9°-, 10°- or 11°-grade students (homeschool students must be age 13, 14, 15 or 16). - Students who promise to meet the requirements of the program. - Students whose parents' federal adjusted gross income does not exceed: - > \$60,000 with 1 or 2 dependent children 0R - > \$70,000 with 3 or 4 dependent children 0R - > \$80,000 with 5 or more dependent children.
+- Oklahoma residents. - 8th-, 9th-, 10th- or 11th-grade students (homeschool students must be age 13, 14, 15 or 16). - Students who promise to meet the requirements of the program. - Students whose parents' federal adjusted gross income does not exceed: - \$60,000 with 1 or 2 dependent children 0R - \$70,000 with 3 or 4 dependent children OR - \$80,000 with 5 or more dependent children.

-Special income previsions may apply to:
+Special income provisions may apply to:

-- Children adapted from certain court-ordered custody and children in the custody of court-appainted legal quantions. - Social Security benefits based on the death or disability of the student's parent(s).
+- Children adapted from certain court-ordered castody and children in the castody of court-appainted legal gaardians. - Social Security benefits based on the death or disability of the student's parent(s).

-Contact the Oklahoma's Promise office for more information.
+Contact the Oldahoma's Promise office for more information.